josbeir/cakephp-json-api/README.md

 ![json:api](http://jsonapi.org/images/jsonapi.png)

-This plugin implements [neomerx/json-api](https://github.com/neomerx/json-api) so it can be (quickly?) used in your cake application.
+This plugin implements [neomerx/json-api](https://github.com/neomerx/json-api) for cakephp3

 ## Disclaimer

 Very much a work in progress.
 My goal is make it as feature complete as possible but contributions are welcome.

 ## Installation